luigi311/Blog/content/librem-5/index.md

 # Introduction

 The Purism librem 5 is an interesting phone with a troubled past that it's trying to move ahead from.
 During their intial sale/preorder customers were waiting for years until their devices were shipping and during that time they were getting the run around in terms of shipping and refunds.
 For me I ordered my Librem 5 refurbished way after on October 11, 2023 and it was shipped out October 12, 2023 as they were refurbished in stock.
 I think they current have Librem 5s in stock so you shouldn't be running into that same issue the preorder folks ran into.
 The librem 5 itself is a nice feeling but heavy and thick phone with it being my thickest device even compared to other devices in full cases so its important to keep in mind.
 It was also one of the first linux first phones similar to the pinephones and even has kill switches like the pinephones but these kill switches are infinitely more useful as they are accessable externally without having to remove the back cover and requiring tweezers to confidenly switch.
 These are on the side of the phone and are really nice and easy to toggle on and off.
 Another phone with similar external kill switches is the FuriLabs FLX1s but I would consider the L5 kill switchs to be in another class compared to the FLX1s in terms of feel and finish.

+The Pinephone revolutionized the community side of mobile linux with them releasing a cheap platform that open source developers can utilize to develop the mobile linux environment but they did not provide any software development themselves so if something was missing drivers/support it was up to the community to figure it out.
+Purism revolutionized the manufacturer/vendor side of mobile linux which massively pushed the ecosystem forward as they were able to bring in focus as they were pushing software solutions to problems that their customers were running into that software did not exist for or was lacking.

 # Hardware Supported